-What are hair follicles?: The hair follicle is an active organ of the human body.
+What are hair follicles?: The hair follicle is a naturally active organ of the human body.
 It is found in the dermis layer of the skin.
 It is made up of twenty different kinds of cells.
 Each such cell has its own significant function.
-It controls the growth of hair with communication between hormones, neuropeptides and immunity cells.
+It controls the growth of hair via natural healing with communication between hormones, neuropeptides and immunity cells.

 Structure of a hair follicle

 The papilla is a large structure at the base of the hair follicle.
 The papilla is made up of connective tissues and capillary tube.
 Cell division in the papilla is unknown.
 Hair matrix is found around the papilla.